bijay-shrestha/frontend-appointment/packages/ui-elements/src/CFControl/README.md

 id: string - Uses controlId from <FormGroup> if not explicitly specified.

-isInvalid: boolean - Add "invalid" validation styles to the control and accompanying label
+isInvalid: boolean - ProfileAdd "invalid" validation styles to the control and accompanying label

-isValid: boolean - Add "valid" validation styles to the control.
+isValid: boolean - ProfileAdd "valid" validation styles to the control.

 max: number - Max number allowed when using CFormControl as number input.